 Halloween is one of my favourite baking occasions of the year.
 It’s when you can have a little fun and be a kid again for a while.
-These Halloween ghost meringue cookies are filled with a spiced cinnamon strawberry jam, adding a little sweetness to a Halloween themed get-together.
+These Halloween ghost meringue cookies are filled with a spiced cinnamon strawberry jam, this adds a little sweetness to a Halloween themed get-together.

 Halloween Ghost Meringue Cookies